JayCabasag/trivial-challenge/README.md

-Certainly!
-Here's a sample README file for the client repository at https://github.com/JayCabasag/trivial-challenge-client:

----
 # Trivial Challenge Client

 This is the client application for the Trivial Challenge project.
 It is built using Next.js and serves as the front-end interface for the Trivial Challenge game.